1.4. FPGA lessons¶

 vivado -source red_pitaya_vivado_project_Z10.tcl -tclargs v0.94

-On Linux, it will work through the terminal; however, to gain access to some required commands, run settings64.sh (located in the Vivado folder).
+On Linux, you only need the terminal.
+However, to gain access to some required commands, run settings64.sh (located in the Vivado 2020.1 folder).
 Then you can execute the Vivado command (which will open the Vivado program; the file needs to be executed at every boot-up).

 /opt/Xilinx/Vivado/2020.1/settings64.sh

-When executing this command, the script will be launched, and this script will generate a project for the Red Pitaya Z10 (STEMlab 125-14) in the folder RedPitaya-FPGA/prj/v0.94/project.
+When executing this command, Vivado 2020.1 will be opened, and the script will generate an empty project for the Red Pitaya STEMlab 125-14 in the folder RedPitaya-FPGA/prj/v0.94/project.